DanHalford/SanxLog/README.md

 # SanxLog - PowerShell Logging Module
-SanxLog is a PowerShell Core module that enables simple logging to file and to a growing number of time-series databases and log aggregation services; currently InfluxDB, Datadog, Sumo Logic and Loggly.
+SanxLog is a PowerShell Core module that enables simple logging to file and to a growing number of time-series databases and log aggregation services; currently InfluxDB, Datadog, Sumo Logic, Loggly and Elasticsearch.
 For each option, simultaneous logging to console is also supported.

 Once the module has been imported, use the `Set-Log` cmdlet to specify the logging target.
 At present, you can only log to one location at a time.
 Each log target also supports, if required, logging to the Console.
 Once the log type has been specified, to write log entries, simply call:
 `Write-LogCritical`